f4exb/sdrangel/plugins/channeltx/modnfm/readme.md

 <h3>7: Frequency deviation</h3>

-Adjusts the frequency deviation in 0.1 kHz steps from 0 to 25 kHz
+Adjusts the frequency deviation in 0.1 kHz steps from 0 to 30 kHz.
+This is the full deviation.

 <h3>8: Volume</h3>